Before Your Arrival at FHWS

 Current account (Girokonto): As an international student at FHWS you should open a bank account.
 You will need it to transfer the semester fee and for the SEPA Direct Debit Mandate of your student residence.
+Even if it is possible to transfer the semester fee from a foreign bank account (non-German bank) at the start of the study (please note the exact information on the request for payment in the application portal!), a German bank account is required at the latest for re-registration in the following semester in order to be able to participate in the SEPA direct debit procedure.
 Cash can be withdrawn free of charge from many ATMs.
 Please search the Internet about the possibilities to open a bank account in Germany.
 We will be happy to help you open a bank account after your arrival during the orientation programme at FHWS.

 Blocked account (Sperrkonto): If you applied for a visa for Germany, it may be that you have to open a blocked account.
 After your arrival in Germany, you then have to activate the blocked account.
 Blocked accounts are offered by Deutsche Bank, Expatrio or Fintiba.
 They often offer so-called value packages.
 Depending on the provider, these packages may include the opening of a blocked account, current accounts or health insurance.

 For more information, please see the providers’ websites:

 Please be very careful when choosing a blocked account provider and double check the provider.

 Please note that if you have presented a blocked account to obtain your student visa, you will still be asked to prove your financial status when you apply for a residence permit at the local Foreigners office after you have entered Germany.
 This means that you will have to have a valid blocked account during your whole study time.